Can holistic pelvic care for postpartum recovery help new moms thrive?

 What women need is pelvic floor care that aims to strengthen the pelvic floor tissues, release myofascial trigger points that are causing pain and reconnect the woman's awareness to this area of the body.
 This is exactly what Holistic Pelvic Care does for women.
 It trains their pelvic floor to once again be supportive to their organs and to release patterns of pain.

-As a Holistic Pelvic Care Specialist™ and Naturopathic Medical Doctor, I utilize manual therapies and breath work to help patients build balanced strength through their pelvic floor.
+As a Holistic Pelvic Care Specialist™ and Naturopathic Physician, I utilize manual therapies and breath work to help patients build balanced strength through their pelvic floor.
 I also work with women to mobilize scar tissue to help release any pain patterns it may be creating in the pelvic floor.
 In addition to the Holistic Pelvic Care™, I may utilize other therapies such as manual manipulation of the pelvic bones, therapeutic yoga postures, nutritional supplements to aid tissue recovery and strengthening, and herbal preparations to promote tissue healing and circulation.

 My patients report not only resolution of symptoms, but also a renewed joy in life as they are able to return to the activities they love.
 If you are interested in learning more about how to care for your body postpartum please consider my book, Healing Your Body Naturally After Childbirth.